open-telemetry/community/elections/2021/governance-committee-election.md

 Everyone with voting rights my log into
 [Helios Voting](https://vote.heliosvoting.org/helios/elections/bbeab1b8-1406-11ec-b980-eacead3a3158/view)
 using their GitHub account.
+Voting will be approval voting.
+Each voter may select up to 5 candidates.
+The 5 candidates with the most votes win the election.

 Late registrations to vote and requests to re-send the voting link will be accepted via email to